Product Retention and the Status Quo

-We first find cohorts of customers who created a profile in the last three months and their date of purchase.
-This investigation path could help us understand if nudging users to create profiles could make them buy faster.
+We first find acquisition cohorts of customers who created a profile in the last three months and their date of purchase.
+This investigation path could help us understand if launching marketing campaigns to nudge users to create profiles could make them buy faster.

 Then we select this cohort’s target behavior, which is the end state of their actions in this workflow – in this case, ‘Purchase Product.’

 Like in the previous example of saved credit cards, there might be several variables in the buying decision.
 You can define all those behavioral nuances in this cohort to answer your question.

 This visualization shows that the first week is crucial to enable your new customers to purchase a product.
 Forming a feedback loop right after the first purchase could lead to repeat purchases and more revenue.
 You can further refine your process by carving out smaller segments of customers in a particular week, and find out from where do they arrive in the app:

 - Did they click on a social media ad?

 - Did they respond to your welcome email sequence?